nniemeir/halfway-across/docs/guide.md

 You can pass time by using the command **WAIT**.

+## User Interface
+The interface is split into three sections from top to bottom:
+1. Setting image
+2. Output
+3. Prompt

 ## Survival
 To survive the frontier, you must keep up on the following stats:
 - Health (maintained by avoiding injury)